yeetpan/OraSkillBridge/README.md

 Ensure the following configurations are correct:

 * Update database credentials inside `com.skillbridge.util.DB.java`
-* Make sure tables exist and are populated as per `pop.sql`
+* Make sure tables exist and are populated as per `populate.sql`

 Tables used: